westonnovelli/project-actuator/docs/index.md

 My plan began to fall into place.
 1. Buy some buttons and switches.
 1. Wire them into an Arduino micro controller.
-1. Program the arduino to act as a keyboard.
+1. Program the Arduino to act as a keyboard.
 1. Feel like I'm actually in a spaceship!

 And thus I began.
 I dug our my old Arduino Uno starter set was gifted a long time ago.
 Step 1, figure out how to turn this into a keyboard.
 Step 1A, figure out how to have the Arduino detect the press of a button.
 Step 1A:Part 1, go through the tutorial booklet from the starter set for the 3 time.